 The Nkwo Nnewi market is well known for its assortment of goods and services, including auto components.
 In this market, which is so diverse, there is barely anything you can’t find.

-There isn’t much you won’t find here, and it’s always at a great price.
+There isn’t much you would not find there, and it’s always at a great price.
 From interior/exterior decoration items to lubricants and body enhancement items, they’ve got the best prices in the market.

 The poor access roads and lack of substantial vehicle parking are the only issues with the Nnewi Nkwo market.
 The majority of pedestrians won’t find this to be a problem because there are transportation options nearby, but drivers would.